prehensile/cv/cv.md

 Former iOS and Flash developer.
 Happy hacking with web-facing APIs and fluent in JSON, XML, OAuth, REST etc. I know my way around a *nix command line, and frequently tinker with VPSs in various parts of The Cloud.
 Familiar with AWS, Azure, Heroku, and fly.io.
 Regularly work with Raspberry Pi, comfortable with Arduino and intermediate electronics.
 I'm competent with a soldering iron.

-I've recently been experimenting with open-source large lanaguage models as co-pilots for research tasks, and have been getting a feel for generative visual AI via Stable Diffusion and ComfyUI.
+I've recently been experimenting with open-source large lanaguage models (LLMs) as co-pilots for research tasks, and have been getting a feel for generative visual AI via Stable Diffusion and ComfyUI.